kduraiswami/plateau/thoughts.md

 t.string content
 t.datetime posting_date (to sentence or w/e)

-NEXT:

-Design the user show page
+Two goals - this is my vision
-link_to create a workout
+User can upload their own personal profile picture from device User can create a workout
-add column for sets to exercise